mapbox/geojson-vt/README.md

 ```

 By default, tiles at zoom levels above `indexMaxZoom` are generated on the fly, but you can pre-generate all possible tiles for `data` by setting `indexMaxZoom` and `maxZoom` to the same value, setting `indexMaxPoints` to `0`, and then accessing the resulting tile coordinates from the `tileCoords` property of `tileIndex`.

+GeoJSON-VT only operates on zoom levels up to 24.

 ### Browser builds